isomerpages/enterprisesg-bgr/_overseas-internships/About Overseas Internships.md

 work exposure can enrich your student experience, cultivate personal growth, and open doors to bigger opportunities in your career.</p>
 <p>Our programme supports you in undertaking physical overseas internships
-in emerging markets to nurture your global aspirations.</p>
-<p>As part of the overseas allowance, students will receive:</p>
+in emerging markets to nurture your global aspirations.
+As part of the overseas allowance, students will receive:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>a one-time travel allowance of S$1200, and</p>